 Spaghetti Alla Carbonara

 Carbonara is a quick and tasty pasta dish you can whip up in little more than the time it takes the spaghetti to cook.
-Our version is a little different than the traditional recipe as it includes shallots and white wine.
-We find that the wine not only adds an extra dimension of flavor, it cuts through the richness of the egg and cheese making it a nice choice for an easy, late-night supper.
-Serve with a chilled glass of Orvieto and a salad.
+Our version is a little different than the traditional recipe as it includes shallots and a splash of vermouth.
+We find that the vermouth not only adds an extra dimension of flavor, it cuts through the richness of the egg and cheese and lightens the dish overall.
+Serve with a chilled glass of good Italian white wine and a salad.

 - 2 tablespoons extra virgin olive oil